certinia/orizuru-openapi/readme.md

 ## Response schema

-The Nozomi project is aimed at asynchronous use cases, so the response schema is always a simple id string.
+The Orizuru project is aimed at asynchronous use cases, so the response schema is always a simple id string.

 ```javascript